 That's why we've taken care to pick out the best men's watches available to buy, including the timepieces that caught our eye at Baselworld this year.

-Before you start, here are a few watch buying tips to keep in mind
+Before you start, here are a few watch buying tips to keep in mind:

 - Remember the basic rules.
-Black leather strap for formal wear, metal strap with a black face for the office, and a chronograph for weekend escapades.
+Black leather strap for formal wear, metal strap with a black face for the office, and a chronograph for weekend escapades

 - Much like shorts with suits, oversized hats and the Hoxton fin, these things all have a shelf life.
-That's okay if you're thinking budget, but if you're splashing the cash it's best to stay classic.
+That's okay if you're thinking budget, but if you're splashing the cash it's best to stay classic

 The best watches, from A to Z:

-Audemars Piguet Royal Oak Offshore Diver Chronograph
+Audemars Piguet Royal Oak Chronograph

 Taking inspiration from Deiter Ram's classic design, this Braun Watch is understated, sharp, and sophisticated.
 It's not too chunky with a 38mm diameter, and only 8.5mm thickness.
 Perfect for industrial design fans.

-Breitling Navitimer Cosmonaute
+Breitling Navitimer B01 Chronograph

-Bremont Jaguar MKIII
+Bremont Jaguar MKI

 Bremont is T3's favourite English watch brand, but despite appearing so historic, they've only been going since 2002.
 This range of watches were built in collaboration with Jaguar, celebrating the historic Jaguar E-Type.
-The MKIII is beautifully paired back, featuring a slim steel case and black tachometer-inspired dial.
+The MKI is beautifully paired back, featuring a slim steel case and black tachometer-inspired dial.
 The winding crown resembles the original Dunlop tyre tread, and features Bremont's anti-shock movement.

-Christopher Ward Trident Pro Titanium
+Christopher Ward C65 Trident Diver